swharden/QuickPlot/README.md

-> **WARNING:** QuickPlot is early in development and not yet intended to be used. **[ScottPlot](https://github.com/swharden/ScottPlot)** is a mature and stable .NET library which can serve many plotting needs while QuickPlot is being developed.
+> **⚠️ WARNING:** QuickPlot development is on hiatus and this project is not intended to be used at this time.
+[ScottPlot](https://github.com/swharden/ScottPlot) is a mature and stable .NET library which can serve many plotting needs while the future of QuickPlot remains uncertain.

 ---